txpipe/asteria/onchain/docs/design/design.md

 #### *Provide Redeemer (includes gathering amount)*

 - `ShipToken` is present in some input.
-- The admin token is present in the output `PelletState`.
+- the admin token is present in the output `PelletState`.
 - the specified amount is not greater than the fuel available in the pellet.
 - the specified amount of fuel tokens is subtracted from the output `PelletState` value.
 - the datum is preserved.